 - Post special offers to attract both first-time and price-conscious customers.

 Who doesn’t love free stuff?
-Incentivising your customers with rewards is a surefire way to get them to come back time and again.
+Incentivizing your customers with rewards is a surefire way to get them to come back time and again.
 Loyalty programs can be simple cards, or you can take the gamification aspect further with digital ‘point scoring’ for every dollar spent.

 While the loyalty card is simple and effective, taking your loyalty program digital gives you the opportunity to collect your customers’ data and continuously advertise to them through email or your app.